Tropical Storm Erika: Caribbean

 In Guadeloupe, rain totals reached 100 mm in Basse-Terre while gusts peaked at 100 km/h on La Désirade.
 Some landslides and flooding were reported, with roads in Basse-Terre temporarily closed. Électricité de France reported that 1,600 customers lost power during the storm.
 Rough seas in Martinique grounded boats.
 Landslides and felled trees blocked several roadways across the island.
 Elsewhere in the Lesser Antilles, effects from Erika were negligible.

 The outer bands of Erika brought much needed rain to drought-stricken Puerto Rico; a station in Adjuntas recorded 4.45 in of rain.
 Tropical storm-force wind gusts, peaking at 59 mph in Maricao, caused substantial disruption to the power grid, leaving approximately 250,000 people without electricity.
 Thirty-six homes sustained roof damage across interior locations of the territory and agriculture sustained US$17.37 million in damage.

 A weather station in Barahona, Dominican Republic, measured 24.26 in of rain during Erika's passage, including 8.8 in in a single hour.
 Surrounding areas reported significantly less rain, however.
 Throughout the country, 823 homes suffered damage and 7,345 people were displaced.
 Erika blocked over 400 roads and left many power outages.
 Winds gusts of 50 mph in Azua caused at least RD$400 million (US$8.91 million) in damage to the banana crop.
 Heavy rainfall also impacted Haiti, which was still recovering from a catastrophic earthquake in 2010; an estimated 60,000 people remained in emergency housing.
 Four persons died and eleven others were hospitalized in Léogâne, when a truck crashed into a bus on rain-slicked roads and exploded.
 A fifth death occurred during a landslide in Port-au-Prince.
 Two people in the area were injured after a house collapsed.

 The remnants of Erika later brought much needed rains to Cuba, which was suffering from its worst drought since 1901.

-United States
+Southeastern United States

 Later, Erika's remnants dropped locally heavy rainfall across Florida, particularly in the Miami Metropolitan Area.
 A station northwest of Sweetwater observed 9 in of rain.
 Minor flash flooding left streets in Wynwood impassable.
 Farther north in Flagler County, scattered thunderstorms produced isolated instances of heavy rain; 2.2 in fell within one hour in Palm Coast.
 In the greater Jacksonville area, lightning struck the Sally B. Mathis Elementary School, resulting in damage to the air conditioning unit and evacuation of students.
 In neighboring Georgia, moisture from Erika's remnants fueled scattered severe thunderstorms.
 Large hail caused US$2.3 million in damage near Woodstock.
 Strong winds gusting up to 60 mph accompanied these storms, downing trees and power lines in Cherokee, Polk, and Troup counties.
 Additional rainfall extended north through the Carolinas.